tony-defa/swarm-cluster/apps/metamcp/README.md

 MetaMCP is an open-source platform for building and deploying Model Context Protocol (MCP) servers.
 It provides a web interface for creating, testing, and managing MCP servers that can be integrated with AI models like Claude Desktop.

 ### `metamcp.yml`
-Contains the MetaMCP application and PostgreSQL database.
+Contains the MetaMCP application, the PostgreSQL database and a backup service.

 ## Prerequisites
 ### Storage